mattsmida/rs-pixly/README.md

 # Saltly - A Web-Based Photo Sharing and Editing Platform

-Saltly is a web-based application that allows users to view, upload, and edit photos.
-The key features of this project include:
+Saltly is a web application built using Python, Flask, SQLAlchemy, and Amazon S3.
+It allows users to view, upload, and edit photos.
+This project provided an opportunity to build an application from scratch with a quick turnaround time.

+Saltly is available for a test-drive at [saltly.m4t7.com](https://saltly.m4t7.com).

+## Key features of this project

 * **User accessibility**: No login or authentication is required for any user to access the platform's features.
 * **Photo uploads**: Users can upload JPG photos using an upload form and selecting a file from their computer.